Alderamin, or Alpha Cephei, is a fast-spinning star

 Astronomer Jim Kaler wrote about this rapidly spinning star:

 The spin may also be related to the star’s activity.
 [Our] sun is magnetically active in broad part because its outer third is churning up and down in huge convective currents, the movement helping to generate a magnetic field.
 Such outer zones are supposed to disappear in class A stars like Alderamin.
 Yet Alderamin emits about the same amount of X-ray radiation as does the sun and has other features that together suggest considerable magnetic activity.
 No one really knows why.
 Such anomalies, of course, drive the science.
 Understanding Alderamin will someday help us understand our own star, on which we depend for life.

-How to find Alpha Cephei.
-On a dark night, Alpha Cephei is easily visible and also relatively easy to find.
+On a dark night, Alpha Cephei is easily visible and relatively easy to find.
 Look northward for this star.
-It is circumpolar throughout all of Europe, northern Asia, Canada and American cities as far south as San Diego.
+It is circumpolar throughout all of Europe, northern Asia, Canada and American cities as far south as San Diego, California.
 Its constellation, Cepheus, has the shape of the stick house we all drew as children.
+Or you might prefer to see the shape of Cepheus as a point on the King’s crown.
 Cepheus is a rather faint constellation, but Alpha Cephei is by far its brightest star and is easily observable to the unaided eye, even in cities.

-This star’s proper name, Alderamin, is from the Arabic and means “the right arm,” presumably of Cepheus the King, who played a role in Greek mythology.
+This star’s proper name, Alderamin, is from Arabic and means “the right arm,” presumably of Cepheus the King, who played a role in Greek mythology.